sig-cm/sig-cm.github.io/_news/ASIST-2020-CFP.md

 Please submit a PDF, DOC, Markdown, or TXT document to `nmweber@uw.edu` by September 25th.
 You may use any format or citation style that you prefer.

 All Submissions will be reviewed by the organizing committee, and feedback (regardless of acceptance) will be provided to authors.
 If you have any questions please feel to contact an organizer in advance of the deadline for submissions.

+Submissions will be non-archival, and the workshop is designed to support authors in developing and iterating their papers toward journal publication.
 <br>

 **Organizing Committee**